 As with any relationship, a frequent and reliable presence of management on-site is something you can do to keep good tenants in Ohio and California.
 As their landlord, your tenants need to know you will be there when they need you.
 It is beneficial to set boundaries in your rental agreements regarding when to call to avoid misunderstandings.
 For example, you do not want to be contacted at 3 a.m. because a lightbulb is out, but you also don’t want your tenants to learn that you will ignore their problems altogether if they call.

 Finally, while you do not want to make a habit of accepting late rent payments, another thing you can do to keep good tenants in Ohio and California is to remain flexible.
 If a good tenant comes to you with a temporary issue, be more than willing to work with them, and your tenant will repay you with even greater loyalty.

-The best thing you can do to keep good tenants in Ohio and Southern California is to work with Homesmith.
-Happy tenants equal low turnovers and happy landlords; let Homesmith make it easy.
-At Homesmith, we will work with you and manage your property your way, taking on as much or as little of the responsibilities as you like.
-The professional property managers at Homesmith know how to screen for good tenants.
-From there, the experienced pros at Homesmith keep on top of property maintenance and build a day-to-day working relationship with your tenants and your vendors; keeping everyone happy is the number one goal of the team at Homesmith, including you!
-Contact Homesmith at 1-855-HOMESMITH (466-3764).
+The best thing you can do to keep good tenants in Ohio and California is to work with Homesmith Properties.
+Happy tenants equal low turnovers and happy landlords; let Homesmith Properties make it easy.
+At Homesmith Properties, we will work with you and manage your property your way, taking on as much or as little of the responsibilities as you like.
+The professional property managers at Homesmith Properties know how to screen for good tenants.
+From there, the experienced pros at Homesmith Properties keep on top of property maintenance and build a day-to-day working relationship with your tenants and your vendors; keeping everyone happy is the number one goal of the team at Homesmith Properties, including you!
+Contact Homesmith Properties at 1-833-HSPROPERTIES (477-7673).